-- Cities, Townships, Towns and Salt Lake County are responsible to complete an Emergency Operations Plan which includes a section on hazardous materials.
-A copy of the plan must be on file with the LEPC and be updated as per their requirements and statutes.
-That plan must comply with the following: - A. Define response actions.

-- B. Define the roles and expectations of each group and responders. - 2.
-Cities, Townships, Towns, and the County must create and/or maintain Standard Operating Procedures (SOPs) or Standard Operating Guidelines (SOGs) for response to hazardous materials incidents which must comply with the following: - A. Define and assign the basic command functions, including a standard method of assuming and continuing command. - B. Define a method to divide command responsibility through the delegation of areas and functions to officers. - C. Describe all aspects of communications and dispatch. - D. Define the rules for incident safety. - E. Define guidelines that establish and describe tactical priorities and related support functions. - F. Define a regular method of initial resource deployment. - G. Outline responsibilities and functions of various agencies, units, and organizations. - H. Take immediate action steps to safeguard public health and the environment. - I. Use emergency responder evaluation criteria to determine if a hazardous chemical, biological agent, or radioactive material, is present. - J. Inform first responders of procedures to follow.

-- K. Notify City, Township, or Town Coordinators in a timely manner who in turn shall report the incident to the LEPC. - 3.
-Each agency is responsible for the documentation of its cost for reimbursement.
+- 1. Cities, Townships, Towns, and Salt Lake County are responsible to complete an Emergency Operations Plan (EOP) or Comprehensive Emergency Management Plan (CEMP), which includes a section on hazardous materials.
+A copy of the plan must be on file at the LEPC and be updated as per their requirements and statutes.
+That plan must comply with the following: - a.
+Define response actions. - b.
+Define the roles and expectations of each group and responders. - 2.
+Cities, Townships, Towns, and the County must create and/or maintain Standard Operating Procedures (SOPs) or Standard Operating Guidelines (SOGs) for response to hazardous materials incidents which must comply with the following: - a.
+Define and assign the basic command functions, including a standard method of assuming and continuing command. - b.
+Define a method to divide command responsibility through the delegation of areas and functions to officers. - c.
+Describe all aspects of communications and dispatch. - d.
+Define the rules for incident safety. - e.
+Define guidelines that establish and describe tactical priorities and related support functions. - f.
+Define a regular method of initial resource deployment. - g.
+Outline the responsibilities and functions of various agencies, units, and organizations. - h.
+Take immediate action steps to safeguard public health and the environment. - i.
+Use emergency responder evaluation criteria to determine if a hazardous chemical, biological agent, or radioactive material, is present. - j.
+Inform first responders of procedures to follow. - k.
+Notify City, Township, or Town Coordinators in a timely manner, who in turn shall report the incident to the LEPC. - 3.
+Each agency is responsible for the documentation of its costs for reimbursement.